10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 62.4cm.

-A 35cm, branch-dwelling snake which belongs to the 22 member Sibon clan, collectively known as the snail suckers due to their diet, although many also slurp up slugs.
+A 35cm, branch-dwelling snake which belongs to the 22 member Sibon genus, collectively known as the snail suckers due to their diet, although many also slurp up slugs.
 Stejneger’s snail sucker (Sibon longifrenis) is a completely harmless if extreme-looking rainforest snake.
-The overwhelming majority of sightings are in Costa Rica, although there’s a handful over the northern border in Nicaragua, and over the southern border in Panama.
+The overwhelming majority of sightings happen in Costa Rica, although there’s a handful over the northern border in Nicaragua, and over the southern border in Panama.

 Most Sibon members have a slightly alien, forested look to them, particularly with their bulging eyes, but Stejneger’s snail sucker is one of the most extreme of all.
 It seems to be covered in moss, as though the longer it stays in the rainforest, the more it absorbs the essence of that rainforest.
-Who knows – in 1 million years, the species might just be a mossy branch that bites people.
+Who knows – in 1 million years, this species might just be a mossy branch that bites people.

 2 Beautiful pitviper